 “It all comes down to money” is something I hear often.
 Yes, financial sustainability is important.
-However, it isn’t the only variable in the equation.
+However, it isn’t the only variable to consider.

-As a former teacher of mine always said “a dollar saved, is a dollar earned”.
+As one former teacher of mine always said “a dollar saved, is a dollar earned”. .

-One great way to restore an economy is job creation.
-Tree planting will create jobs – from the greenhouses to the fields – it is labor intensive.
-So right from the start there is economic growth.
+One great way to restore an economy is to create jobs.
+Tree planting will do just this—from the greenhouses to the fields, it's a labor-intensive process.
+So right from the start, reforestation can stimulate local economies.

-Once the trees get growing, there are a variety of ways to sustainably yield profit from them.
+Once the trees get growing, there are plenty of ways to sustainably yield profit from them.
 For example, in the Amazon of Peru, Camino Verde is supporting economic empowerment through reforestation.

-They have identified many possibilities of strategic tree planting and reforestation, primarily the creation of food forests.
-Communities that plant food forests will not only benefit from nutrient dense products for local consumption, they will also be able to sell surpluses externally.
+They have identified ways to strategically plant trees that support local livelihoods—primarily by creating food forests.
+Communities that plant these forests will not only benefit from nutrient dense products for local consumption, but they will also be able to sell surpluses externally.

-So, when we add together the cost savings created by trees, plus the profit generation of trees, plus the decrease in health care costs, plus the increase in well-being of citizens globally, I’d say planting a tree gives a lot of bang for your buck.
+So, when we add together the cost savings created by trees—the profits they generate, the decrease in health care costs, and the improvements in the well-being of people everywhere,—it's clear that planting trees can give a lot of "bang for the buck."